Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Computations for Theorem

 We can again trade off some weight in

-We can increase the regularity in the middle term make the weight larger in the last term to make them match the statement.
-Young's product inequality finishes the proof. \end{proof}
+We can increase the regularity in the middle term and make the weight larger in the last term to make them match the statement.
+Young's inequality again finishes the proof.
+The complex variants are proved identically. \end{proof}